‘Last straw’: Somalia cuts UAE ties after Yemen separatist’s illegal entry

 After Somaliland’s President Abdirahman Mohamed Abdullahi, known as Cirro, announced Israel’s recognition in December, he said that the existence of a separate state did not mean that the cultural, ethnic, and religious bonds among Somalis had been severed.

-Omar, the Somali minister, explained that the region comprises five major clans, with two eastern clans having already seceded to form the Northeast State, while similar dynamics are emerging in the west.
+Omar, the Somali minister, explained that the region comprises five major clans, with two eastern clans having already separated from Somaliland to form the Northeast State, while similar dynamics are emerging in the west.

 “There isn’t sufficient momentum for separatism,” he said.